A Christmas Carol: A Ghost Story of Christmas

 It’s a One-Person Show?

 Yes, it’s a one-person show, but not in a conventional sense.
-A lot of people may not realize that Dickens actually wrote the story to be presented by a solo performer.
+A little-known fact is that Dickens actually wrote the story to be presented by a solo performer.
+The words were meant to be spoken aloud, and the narration itself has an urgency and an immediacy that perfectly align with the story-telling dynamic.
 There is a great theatricality in Dickens’s prose - unforgettable characters, descriptive language, vibrant imagery, and vivid encounters practically leap off the page - and the first-person narrative style is perfectly suited to the solo performer format.

 How does it work with one person?